 But an educator can help lead students there.
 They need not throw bricks; they only must lay them.

-Collins is the senior writer for Teaching Tolerance.
+Collins is a former senior writer for Learning for Justice.